At Alchemy Merch, one of the most common questions we get is: How much does it cost to make enamel pins?

 Why Small Runs Aren’t Cost-Effective

 As you can see, the mold and shipping are fixed costs.
-That means whether you make 50 or 100 pins, you’re still paying roughly $100 total for those two parts.
+That means whether you make 50 or 500 pins, the mold costs the same to create, and a box of 50 pins does not cost much less to ship than a box of 500.

 So when someone asks to make 25 pins, the mold and shipping costs remain the same, meaning you’d spend nearly the same total cost but end up with half as many pins.
 Labor time doesn’t decrease proportionally, either.